 Before starting at the NHS I worked as a person-centred counsellor in different fields, such as bereavement, adoption, refugees and domestic violence.

-Janette Rodriguez BA, MSc Pysch, PgDip, MSc CBT Therapist I am a BABCP CBT therapist with multiple therapeutic approaches, which include Psychodynamic Therapy, Dialectical Behaviour Therapy, Person-Centred and an Integrative approach.
+Janette Rodriguez BA, MSc Psych, PgDip, MSc CBT Therapist I am a BABCP CBT therapist with multiple therapeutic approaches, which include Psychodynamic Therapy, Dialectical Behaviour Therapy, Person-Centred and an Integrative approach.
 I am bilingual and I offer therapy both in English and Spanish.

 I have experience working in a variety of settings which include the NHS, education, non-profit organisations, treatment centres and the private sector.
 I also have experience running CBT, DBT and emotion regulation groups.